You can't avoid talking about a crankshaft when discussing engine components because it is an integral part of any engine model.

 As you can see from these functions, the crankshaft is a core component of any engine.

 History of the Crankshaft

-The Han Dynasty between 202 BC and 220 AD saw the introduction of hand-operated cranks.
-These cranks had different applications ranging from agricultural to industrial.
-One significant absent purpose of these cranks, however, was the conversion of rotational motion into reciprocal motion or vice versa.
+The Han Dynasty between 202 B.C. and 220 A.D. saw the introduction of hand-operated cranks.
+The cranks were widely used in agriculture and industries, but curiously, it was not used for converting rotational motion into reciprocal motion or vice versa.

-From early works dating back between the 10th and 13th century in Medieval Europe, cranks are depicted to have been used to rotate wheels.
-In the 15th century, cranked rack-and-pinion devices called cranequins were utilized in crossbows to exert more force.
+In Medieval Europe, early works dating between the 10th and 13th century depicted cranks used in rotating wheels.
+In the 15th century, cranked rack-and-pinion devices called cranequins were used in crossbows to exert more force.
 Around the same time, crank reels were also used in the textile industry to wind skeins of yarn.

 In the Book of Ingenious Devices, the Banū Mūsā brothers talked about several hydraulic devices that made use of an automatic crank.
 Two of these devices had an action that was akin to that of a crankshaft.

-The crank, however, did not support full rotation.
-Thus, it required modifications for it to operate as a crankshaft fully.
-Al Jazari, an Arab engineer, talked about a crank and connecting rod system in two of his water-raising machines, and historian Donald Hill credits him for inventing the crankshaft.
+The crank, however, did not support full rotation and required modifications for it to fully operate as a crankshaft.
+Arab Engineer Al Jazari talked about a crank and connecting rod system in two of his water-raising machines, and historian Donald Hill credits him for inventing the crankshaft.